200,000 dead as Trump vilifies science, prioritizes politics | WTOP

 Over the past six months, the Trump administration has prioritized politics over science at key moments, refusing to follow expert advice that might have contained the spread of the novel coronavirus and the disease, COVID-19, it causes.
 Trump and his people have routinely dismissed experts’ assessments of the gravity of the pandemic, and of the measures needed to bring it under control.
 They have tried to muzzle scientists who dispute the administration’s rosy spin.

-Just last week, Trump described Dr. Robert Redfield, a virologist and head of the U.S. Centers for Disease Control and Prevention, as “confused” because he said a vaccine was not likely until late 2021.
+Just last week, Trump described Dr. Robert Redfield, a virologist and head of the U.S. Centers for Disease Control and Prevention, as “confused” because he said a vaccine was not likely to be widely available to the general public until summer or fall of 2021.
 Trump, without evidence, said it could be ready before the election.

 While there is no indication that Trump’s desperation for a vaccine has affected the science or safety of the process, his insistence that one would be ready before the election is stoking mistrust in the very breakthrough he hopes will help his reelection.